ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/retrieve.rst

 Indicator Keys
 ^^^^^^^^^^^^^^

-An Indicator key is needed for pivoting to associated Indicators or Groups.
-The indicatorTypes API branch provides a field called 'Value1Type' and, optionally, 'Value2Type' and 'Value3Type.'
-These fields are the correct key names for pivoting when referring to Custom Indicators and the new Default Indicators that were created using the Custom Indicator.
-For the five original Indicator types (File, Address, Host, EmailAddress, and URL), the indicatorTypes API branch returns a new key/value pair for each Indicator type.
-These are listed below:

-* File > md5|sha1|sha256
-* Address > ip
-* URL > text
-* EmailAddress -> address
-* Host -> hostName

-Note that the ?includes=additional parameter is required in order to have the new key values returned in the results.
-The indicatorTypes API endpoint will return a new key/value pair for each Indicator type, called 'Key1' and, optionally, 'Key2' and 'Key3.'
-This field contains what is needed for both Custom Indicators and the Original Indicators.
-With this information, users can programmatically make a call to that API endpoint and then populate the response into the fields used to pivot for all Indicator types.
+In ThreatConnect version 5.8+ it is possible to retrieve the Indicator keys needed for pivoting to associated Indicators or Groups.
+These key values can be retrieved by adding the includeAdditional=true parameter.
+The indicatorTypes API endpoint will return key/values pair for each Indicator type, called ‘Key1’ and, optionally, ‘Key2’ and ‘Key3.’
+For example:

+GET /v2/types/indicatorTypes?includeAdditional=true.

 JSON Response: